bitfocus/companion-module-studiocoast-vmix/README.md

 * Increased default API poll interval from 100ms to 250ms.

 **v1.2.7**
-* Added ReplayPlaySelectedEventToOutput and ReplayPlayEventsByIDToOutput to the list of suported functions
+* Added ReplayPlaySelectedEventToOutput and ReplayPlayEventsByIDToOutput to the list of suported functions, with included presets.
+* Added SetTransitionEffect and SetTransitionDuration to the list of actions, with presets.